 - Re-heat mac and cheese over low heat on the stovetop, or in the microwave stirring every 30 seconds.

-Because you can never have too many mac and cheese options.
-Try these other creamy pasta dishes, some are cashew based and some are made using a roux of oil and flour with non-dairy milk.
-You just may find a new favorite for the meal rotation!
+Because you can never have too many mac and cheese options, try these other creamy pasta dishes.
+Some are cashew-based, while others use a roux of oil and flour with non-dairy milk.
+You may find a new favorite for the meal rotation!

 EASY VEGAN MAC AND CHEESE WITH PEAS